 When Two Worlds Collide

-by Huw Aveston and Andrea Barp, Traffic Optimiser
+by Huw Aveston and Andrea Barp, Adapt Worldwide

 In today’s global and digital economy, visibility is crucial for success, on a local, national and global scale.
 This process of localization consists of three parts: translation, culturalization and visibility optimization.
 Content must be readable, targeted, accessible and searchable.